Why Social Media?

 One of the key elements to a successful social media campaign is being social.

 At Oakes Writing, we make sure that we are engaging with your followers to give them answers to their questions and thank them for their loyal sharing efforts.
+And because we live in SWLA, we talk like your customers in Southwest Louisiana do.

 Who Are You Talking to?